-Springtime is a magical time of year when we look forward to exploring nature’s wonders and watching the landscape come alive with wildife and vibrant colours.
-With so many spring walks in the Lake District on offer, it would take too long to list them all so I’ve selected a few of my favourites…
+Spring is a magical time of year when we look forward to exploring nature’s wonders and watching the landscapes come alive with wildife and vibrant colours.
+With so many spring walks in the Lake District on offer, it would take too long to list them all so I’ve selected just a few of my favourites…

 Windermere Lakeside Walk

 Fringed by epic fells, Lake Windermere meanders for 11 miles and is one of the most popular areas for lakeside walks owing to its incredible beauty and nearby towns and villages.
 There are plenty of trails to choose from, each with their own unique charms.

 Walks along the western shore tend to be quieter and there’s so much to pique your interest on the way.
 Perhaps enjoy a ride on the steamer, visit the Victorian Gothic Wray Castle, or ramble through the woodlands, which come alive with flowers in the springtime.

 Rydal Mount and Rydal Hall Gardens in Spring